rishav1122/Crash_detection/README.md

-Here is the README file for the provided code:

 **Collision Detection using YOLO and DeepSORT**

 This repository contains a Python script that demonstrates a collision detection system using YOLO (You Only Look Once) for object detection and DeepSORT for object tracking.
 The system is designed to detect collisions between vehicles in video footage.